 In California, a company was fined $7.4 million for recording customer calls without consent, violating the state's two-party consent law.

-Dodd-Frank Act call center compliance regulations include:
+Dodd-Frank call center compliance regulations include:

 - Enforces fair lending practices